shopsys/shopsys/project-base/storefront/graphql/docs/schema.md

 <td valign="top">[<a href="#advert">Advert</a>!]!</td>
 <td>

-Returns list of adverts, optionally filtered by `positionName`
+Returns list of adverts, optionally filtered by `positionNames`

 </td>
 </tr>